mahananaka/proj8-freetimes/README.md

-# proj7-Gcal
+# proj8-Freetimes
-First part of the MeetUp term project we are working on.
+Sec part of the MeetUp term project we are working on.

 ## Author
 Jared Paeschke, contact me via paeschk@cs.uoregon.edu

 ## What is here

-This application is just the first part of the larger MeetUp project we are building in 16F CIS322 class.
+This application is just part of the larger MeetUp project we are building in 16F CIS322 class.

 ## How to Install